lnbs97/SpeakerRecognition/README.md

 # SpeakerRecognition
-Speaker Recognition is a tool written in python with tkinter that allows to detect a speaker in a one second sound clip with high accuracy.
+Speaker Recognition is a tool written in python with tensorflow that allows to detect a speaker in a one second sound clip with high accuracy.
-For detection it uses a Convoluted Neural Network (CNN) built with tensorflow.
+For detection it uses a Convoluted Neural Network (CNN).
 It comes with a pre-trained model for 6 speakers.

 Based on the keras Speaker Recognition example: https://keras.io/examples/audio/speaker_recognition_using_cnn/